robbyt/mcp-io/examples/cli_elicitation/README.md

 # Database with Elicitation Example

-A practical in-memory database MCP server that demonstrates elicitation - the ability for servers to pause tool execution and request additional information from users through the MCP client.
+An in-memory database MCP server that demonstrates elicitation - the ability for servers to pause tool execution and request additional information from users through the MCP client.
 This example provides a complete CRUD database with both standard operations and elicitation-enhanced operations, showing when and how to use elicitation for user confirmations and data gathering.
 For more complex multi-step workflows, see the http_multistep example.

+## Features Demonstrated

+**Complete Database**: Fully functional in-memory database with CRUD operations that works with Claude Desktop.

+**Mixed Tool Types**: Demonstrates both standard tools (read_record, list_records) and elicitation-enhanced tools (create_record, update_record, delete_record).

+**Typed Schemas**: Uses `ElicitTypedResult[T]()` for automatic JSON schema generation from Go structs for structured data input.

+**Confirmation Patterns**: Shows different confirmation patterns:
+- **create_record**: Elicits structured data using typed schemas
+- **update_record**: Shows changes and requires "UPDATE" confirmation
+- **delete_record**: Requires typing the record ID for critical operations

+**Interactive Prompts**: The `database_report` prompt elicits report preferences before generating analysis prompts.

 ## MCP Elicitation Flow